Atlantic puffin: Status and conservation

+However, there are more than 43,000 puffins on the island of Skomer, off the coast of Pembrokeshire in west Wales, making it one of the most important puffin colonies in Britain; their numbers have been increasing year on year since the elimination of predators on the island.

 SOS Puffin is a conservation project at the Scottish Seabird Centre at North Berwick to save the puffins on islands in the Firth of Forth.
 Puffin numbers on the island of Craigleith, once one of the largest colonies in Scotland with 28,000 pairs, have declined dramatically to just a few thousand due to the invasion of a large introduced plant, the tree mallow (Lavatera arborea).
 This has spread across the island in dense thickets and prevents the puffins from finding suitable sites for burrowing and breeding.
-The project has the support of over 700 volunteers and progress has been made in cutting back the plants, with puffins returning in greater numbers to breed.
-Another conservation measure undertaken by the centre is to encourage motorists to check under their cars in late summer before driving off, as young puffins, disorientated by the street lights, may land in the town and take shelter underneath the vehicles.
+The project has the support of over 700 volunteers, and progress has been made in cutting back the plants, with puffins returning in greater numbers to breed.
+Another conservation measure undertaken by the centre is to encourage motorists to check under their cars in late summer before driving off, as young puffins, disoriented by the street lights, may land in the town and take shelter underneath the vehicles.

-Project Puffin is an effort initiated in 1973 by Dr. Stephen W. Kress of the National Audubon Society to restore Atlantic puffins to nesting islands in the Gulf of Maine.
+Project Puffin is an effort initiated in 1973 by Stephen W. Kress of the National Audubon Society to restore Atlantic puffins to nesting islands in the Gulf of Maine.
 Eastern Egg Rock Island in Muscongus Bay, about 6 mi from Pemaquid Point, had been occupied by nesting puffins until 1885, when the birds disappeared because of overhunting.
-Counting on the fact young puffins usually return to breed on the same island where they fledged, a team of biologists and volunteers translocated 10– to 14-day-old nestlings from Great Island in Newfoundland to Eastern Egg Rock.
+Counting on the fact that young puffins usually return to breed on the same island where they fledged, a team of biologists and volunteers translocated 10– to 14-day-old nestlings from Great Island in Newfoundland to Eastern Egg Rock.
 The young were placed into artificial sod burrows and fed with vitamin-fortified fish daily for about one month.
 Such yearly translocations took place until 1986, with 954 young puffins being moved in total.
 Each year before fledging, the young were individually tagged.
 The first adults returned to the island by 1977.
 Puffin decoys had been installed on the island to fool the puffins into thinking they were part of an established colony.
 This did not catch on at first, but in 1981, four pairs nested on the island.
 In 2014, 148 nesting pairs were counted on the island.
-In addition to demonstrating the feasibility of re-establishing a seabird colony, the project showed the usefulness of using decoys and eventually call recordings and mirrors, to facilitate such re-establishment.
+In addition to demonstrating the feasibility of re-establishing a seabird colony, the project showed the usefulness of using decoys and, eventually, call recordings and mirrors to facilitate such re-establishment.